programme-lv/programme.lv/README.md

 Communication between the frontend and backend is done via REST API.
 Communication between the `scheduler` and the `worker` is done via gRPC and defined in the `protofiles`.

+Live updates to frontend users will be supplied using websockets.

 ## starting reverse proxy

 ```